 Lemon Rice Ingredients

 - Rice: I use white jasmine rice.
-You can also use long grain rice.
+You can also use long grain rice or whatever your favorite white rice is.

 - Butter: Unsalted butter.